Glennys Farrar

-Glennys Reynolds Farrar (born 1946) is a professor of physics at New York University who specializes in particle physics, cosmology and the study of dark matter.
+Glennys Reynolds Farrar (born 1946) is an American physicist.
+She is a professor of physics at New York University who specializes in particle physics, cosmology and the study of dark matter.
 She has made several significant contributions to the fields of hadron and dark matter phenomenology, helping to develop the working "Standard Cosmological Model".
 Farrar is a figure in developing many modern particle-search techniques, achieving numerous recognitions including as the Guggenheim Fellowship for Natural Sciences and Sloan Fellowship.
 She holds a faculty position at New York University (NYU), where she has been since 1998.

 Education

 Farrar obtained a bachelor's degree at UC Berkeley in 1968, being one of the first undergraduate students to enroll in graduate courses in the physics department.
 After graduating from UC Berkeley, Farrar went on to earn her PhD from Princeton in 1971, becoming the first woman to receive a physics PhD from Princeton.
 During this time she began studying Hindi alongside her physics endeavors, culminating in an independent studies program at Delhi University.